programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 For example, `scale_color_continuous()` controls the color aesthetic using a continuous scale, while `scale_shape_discrete()` modifies the shape aesthetic using a discrete scale.

-One common use of scales is to change plot colors.
-You can manually specify colors using specific color values or predefined color scales.
-Before we do this, let's start by storing our previous plot in a variable `p1`: this is a convenient way to create different versions of the same plot by modifying only certain aspects.
+Before we start adding in scales, let's store our previous plot in a variable `p1`: this is a convenient way to create different versions of the same plot which vary only in certain aspects.

 ```